ramirez368/blog2.github.io/index.md

 ---

 [A Good Suplemental Video for the Apache Installation](https://www.youtube.com/watch?v=-q8Jj4aAWYw).

-[//]: #  There should be whitespace between paragraphs

 [//]: #  There should be whitespace between paragraphs.
 We recommend including a README, or a file with information about your project.